9 February 2021

 Thursday 25 February begins with a seminar discussion by Dr Orkun Yetkili, Lecturer from the School of Life Sciences, about the use of mental imagery to reduce prejudice between conflicting group members.
 The day will end with an online exhibition of photographs from the project ‘MARKS: Forensic Photography and the Removal of the Trauma of Migration’ led by Dr Federica Mazzara, Senior Lecturer in Intercultural Communication.

 The Difference Festival ends on Friday 26 February, with three sessions about the controversial use of stop and search laws, beginning with a session from Dr Simon Flacks, Senior Lecturer from Westminster Law School, titled ‘STOPWATCH: A Discussion of Current Use of Stop and Search Laws’.
-At 5.00pm, Professor Coral Dando and Dr Jay-Marie Mackenzie will deliver a session titled ‘Police use of stop and search: An example of cognitive bias in action?’ which will will introduce cognitive bias, why it occurs, and how and why this particular type of thinking affects the decisions and judgments that we all make.
+At 5.00pm, Professor Coral Dando and Dr Jay-Marie Mackenzie will deliver a session titled ‘Police use of stop and search: An example of cognitive bias in action?’ which will introduce cognitive bias, why it occurs, and how and why this particular type of thinking affects the decisions and judgments that we all make.

 The festival will close with the event at 7.00pm with an online reading of Barrie Keeffe’s chamber play SUS, a political play about the stop and search powers that allowed police to arrest people deemed to be ‘acting suspiciously’ or intending to commit an arrestable offence.
 The event will be led by Dr Matthew Morrison and Professor Guy Osborn, and will be followed by a panel discussion outlining the relevance of SUS today.